gracegk/Bops_by_Country/README.md

 The Bops by Country project attempts to explore the following questions, with data acquired from Spotify and Genius' web APIs.

-* Which characteristics are different for popular songs in USA and Mexico (one of Spotify's fastest-growing markets)?
+* Which characteristics are different for popular songs in USA and Taiwan (one of Spotify's first Asian markets)?
-* Can we predict what kind of songs will be popular in USA and Taiwan (one of Spotify's first Asian markets)?
+* Can we predict what kind of songs will be popular in USA and Taiwan?
 * Do the popular songs in USA's charts share a similar sentiment?

 ## Methods